huggingface/blog/cfm-case-study.md

 1. **GLiNER**

 \
-[GLiNER](https://arxiv.org/abs/2311.08526) is a compact, versatile Named Entity Recognition (NER) model that leverages bidirectional transformers like BERT to identify a wide range of entity types overcoming the limitations of traditional models that are restricted to predefined entities.
+[GLiNER](https://arxiv.org/abs/2311.08526) is a compact, versatile NER model that leverages bidirectional transformers like BERT to identify a wide range of entity types overcoming the limitations of traditional models that are restricted to predefined entities.
 Unlike large autoregressive models, GLiNER treats NER as a task of matching entity types with spans in text, using parallel processing for efficiency.
-It offers a practical and resource-efficient alternative to large language models (LLMs), delivering strong performance in zero-shot scenarios without the high computational costs associated with larger models.
+It offers a practical and resource-efficient alternative to LLMs, delivering strong performance in zero-shot scenarios without the high computational costs associated with larger models.

 <div style="text-align: center;">
   <figure>